awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

 1. Create an App Mesh virtual router

    1. Create a file named `virtual-router.yaml` with the following contents\.
 The file will be used to create a virtual router to route traffic to the virtual node named `my-service-a` that was created in the previous step\.
-The value for `name` is the fully qualified domain name \(FQDN\) of the actual Kubernetes service that this virtual service abstracts\.
-The service is created in [Step 3: Create or update services](#integration-update-services)\.
 The controller will create the App Mesh virtual router, and route resources\.
 You can specify many more capabilities for your routes and use protocols other than `http`\.
 For more information, see [Virtual router](https://docs.aws.amazon.com/app-mesh/latest/userguide/virtual_routers.html), and [Route](https://docs.aws.amazon.com/app-mesh/latest/userguide/routes.html) \.

       ```
       apiVersion: appmesh.k8s.aws/v1beta2